nerfstudio-project/viser/main/_sources/embedded_visualizations.rst.txt

    Path("recording.viser").write_bytes(data)

-As a suggestion, you can also add a button for exporting the scene state:
+As a suggestion, you can also add a button for exporting the scene state.
+Clicking the button in your web browser wil trigger a download of the ``.viser`` file.

 .. code-block:: python